SquilliamFancyboy/DS-projects/README.md

 - 👋 Hi, I’m @SquilliamFancyboy
 - 👀 I’m interested in Product Analytics and BI
-- 🌱 I’m currently Product Analytics
+- 🌱 I’m currently on Product Analytics

 <!---
 SquilliamFancyboy/SquilliamFancyboy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.